Why Your Apartment Hydroponic Plants Turn Yellow (And Simple Fixes That Actually Work)

 Not enough light

-Too much light or a light that is too close
+Too much light, or a lamp too close

 🐛 Pests and Disease